dotnet/docs/docs/desktop-wpf/fundamentals/xaml.md

 [!code-xaml[XAMLOvwSupport#DockAP](~/samples/snippets/csharp/VS_Snippets_Wpf/XAMLOvwSupport/CSharp/page8.xaml#dockap)]

-In WPF, most or all the attached properties are also implemented as dependency properties. <!-- TODO For details, see [Attached Properties Overview](attached-properties-overview.md).-->
+In WPF, most or all the attached properties are also implemented as dependency properties.
+For details, see [Attached Properties Overview](../../framework/wpf/advanced/attached-properties-overview.md).

 Attached events use a similar `ownerType.eventName` form of attribute syntax.
 Just like the non-attached events, the attribute value for an attached event in XAML specifies the name of the handler method that is invoked when the event is handled on the element.
-Attached event usages in WPF XAML are less common. <!-- TODO For more information, see [Attached Events Overview](attached-events-overview.md).-->
+Attached event usages in WPF XAML are less common.
+For more information, see [Attached Events Overview](../../framework/wpf/advanced/attached-events-overview.md).

 ## Base types and XAML